Nicyzk/markowitz-model/README.md

 </br>

 ## Conclusion
-Constructing a portfolio that maximizes sharpe ratio using the method above, outperforms the S&P500 by a significant margin whilst having a lower mean sharpe ratio.
+Constructing a portfolio that maximizes sharpe ratio using the method above, outperforms the S&P500 by a significant margin in terms of log annual mean returns but underperforms by having an overall lower mean sharpe ratio.